Lift Kits - What You Need to Know

 Wheel Alignment Service

-Misaligned wheels can cause issues with fuel efficiency, increased tyre wear, and impact on safety and handling.
+After a lift kit is fitted on your vehicle, it is remmended a Wheel Alignment be done to the vehicle to correct any misalignment.
+Misaligned suspension can cause issues with fuel efficiency, increased tyre wear, and impact on safety and handling.

 Check out Vehicle Servicing & Repair Options or Find a JAX Tyres & Auto Store near you for more details.

 The cost of a lift kit is dependent on the type, the level of lift you want and the make and model of your vehicle.
-JAX, in partnership with Tough Dog suspension products, provide the ability to create a tailored suspension package that can transform your car, regardless of how you use it.
+JAX Tyres & Auto, in partnership with Tough Dog suspension products, provide the ability to create a tailored suspension package that can transform your car, regardless of how you use it.
 Each lift kit is fitted to suit your specific vehicle and model.
-For any cost inquiries, call your local Jax Tyres.
+For any cost inquiries, call your local JAX Tyres & Auto.

 Getting a lift for your 4WD is dependent on what you want to do.
 Before you purchase a lift kit, you should consider making sure you get the right balance of lift, comfort, and handling.